-While it would have been jaw-droppingly impressive three hundred years ago it was eventually abandoned (like most Scottish castles) in the 1700s and was left to fall apart until the early 1900s when it began to be partially restored.
+Although it would have been jaw-droppingly impressive three hundred years ago it was eventually abandoned (like most Scottish castles) in the 1700s and was unmanaged until the early 1900s when restoration works began.

 What we see today in the remaining castle is a collection of roofless buildings, although some sections like the ‘quadrangle’ have been brought back to life to how they would have looked in the castle’s 18th-century heyday.

-There’s also a large tower house that’s surprisingly intact considering how much damage it must have taken from centuries of abuse by Scottish weather and invading armies and a few (rather creepy) underground vaults that were used as prisons and storerooms.
+There’s also a large tower house that’s surprisingly intact considering how much damage it must have taken from centuries of abuse by the Scottish weather and invading armies, and there are a few (rather creepy) underground vaults that were used as prisons and storerooms.